sisl/AdaptiveStressTestingToolbox/Toolbox/docs/tutorial.rst

 5.2 Creating a Logger
 ---------------------

 It is useful to get some feedback on how the policy training is going.
-To do that, an rllab ``logger`` is needed.
+To do that, an garage ``logger`` is needed.
 To handle the parameters needed to specifiy the logger, an ``ArgumentParser`` is used, from the ``argparse`` package.
 This package allows command line arguments to be passed when executing a file, allowing easier automation of experiments.
 The ``argparse`` flags specified are listed here:

 * **--exp\_name**: Name of the experiment
 * **--tabular\_log\_file**: Name of the log file used to dump the tabular experiment logs